 - Madrid, Spain - $15

 Savings Tip: Whoever said there’s no such thing as a free lunch was only half-right.
 If you’re going to go out for drinks anyway, you can save some money with free tapas in Spain or an aperitivo (often a small buffet) in Italy.
 Or if you’re in a hopping city like Shanghai, with a little digging you could probably find a special event with free food and drink almost any night of the week!

-Transportation becomes more of a budget concern when you’re interning abroad than, say, studying abroad.
-You won’t be living in dorms a few minutes away from your classes, and you will (likely) need to be at work on time every day.
+Transportation becomes more of a budget concern when you’re interning abroad than when you’re studying abroad.
+You won’t be living in dorms a few minutes away from your classes and you will likely need to be at work on time everyday.